kibook/s1kd-tools/tools/s1kd-aspp/README.md

 -C &lt;CCT&gt;
 Add a CCT to use when generating display text for conditions.
 Multiple CCT data modules can be used by specifying this option multiple times.

+-c
+Normally, if neither the -A nor -C options are specified, the tool will search for the ACT/CCT in the current directory using the ACT reference in each input data module.
+But if this option is specified, it will not search for ACT(s)/CCT(s) referenced by the data module(s).
+Only the applicability property attributes in the data module(s) will be used to generate the display text.

 -d
 Dump the built-in XSLT used to generate display text for applicability statements.